lsst-sqre/sqr-073/index.rst

 Rate limiting will then be done if and only if there is an API quota for a service whose name matches the ``service`` parameter.

-To support multiple Gafaelfawr instances without confusing impact on quotas from having quotas be tracked separately by different instances, the data for quota enforcement will be stored in Redis.
+Since there may be multiple Gafaelfawr pods running, and rate limits shouldn't vary based on which pod a given request is assigned to, the data for quota enforcement will be stored in Redis rather than in memory in each pod.
 Gafaelfawr's current Redis is used to store tokens, which are valuable data that needs to be persisted to disk and backed up, and for which writes are relatively rare.
 The quota tracking data will require huge numbers of writes but is not valuable and does not need to be persisted.
 We will therefore stand up a second Redis instance for quota tracking that is in-memory only with no persistent storage.